 At Watch Time New York 2019 (last October) I was introduced to the head designer of Benrus, Fredi Brodmann.
-His company was not showing at the exhibition but he was there to network and he was not walking around empty-handed either, he had a prototype Air Chief Chronograph from the soon-to-be-launched Benrus watch brand on his wrist.
+His company was not showing at the exhibition but he was there to network and he had a prototype Air Chief Chronograph from the soon-to-be-launched Benrus watch brand on his wrist.

 Brodmann enthusiastically told me about Benrus’ plans to relaunch the entire collection in 2020, as I took the shot (pictured).
 At the time, I recalled the name from the vintage market and my reaction was that this is a perfect watch brand to be rejuvenated.